joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 ---

+## 8. Event & State Synchronization and Consistency in TF2

+---

+## 9. Client Prediction

+---

+## 9. Tick-Rate and Jitter Handling

+---

-## 8. TF2 Specific Latency Dynamics
+## 9. Latency Dynamics in TF2
 TF2 has cl_interp (TODO)

 ---

+## 10. Server Architectures: Iterative vs Concurrent Processing

+---

+## 11.Time Synchronization / Clock Drift
+Different client clocks

+## 12. Quality of Service (QoS) / Network Prioritization
+Go over how client side gameplay is prioritized over cosmetics and items.

-## 9. Problems with Usage of UDP and Lag Compensation/Interpolation
+## 10. Challenges and Security Implications of UDP Networking
 However, while lag compensation and interpolation generally result in better gameplay, these concepts can become problematic, noteably when cheating becomes involved. </br>

 Team Fortress 2 has a notable command that players can modify within their console, known as **cl_interp**.